Want the perfect workout program?

 Tip: Sit down on the wall so that your legs are parallel with the floor.
 Often, trainees will “cheat” by sitting too high.
 Use time to adjust your load (i.e. 3x 0:30 seconds).

-Tip: Start with body squats until you become familiar with the movement AND you find an appropriate apparatus for hip adduction.
+Start with body squats until you become familiar with the movement AND you find an appropriate apparatus for hip adduction.
+As an added benefit, as you're squeezing the ball between your legs, you're also working your inner thigh.

 Tip: Be sure to also implement normal squats so that you do not overdevelop the quads while minimizing hamstring activation.